 - The loaf should be a dark golden brown and should sound a little hollow if you smack it with a wooden spoon.

 - Remove the bread from the oven and immediately remove it to a wire cooling rack.
 (Leave your oven mitts on for this, the bread will be very hot.)

-- Let the bread cool for at least 15 minutes before serving.
+- Let the bread cool for at around 15 minutes before serving.
 It should be making a subtle crackling sound while it cools.
 (You can of course eat it immediately out of the oven if you so desire, but I find it tends to have a yeasty flavor that settles down as it cools.)